“You are more than what you wear. But what you wear is still important. “

 Take the case of Mindy, 16.
 She spent her freshman year in high school at the sidelines, watching the popular kids.
 When sophomore year rolled around, she became friends with Laura, undisputed queen of the school.
 And she knew she needed to step up on her style game.

 The problem is Laura and the rest of the gang like skirts.
 And Mindy was more of a pants kind of girl.
 So she got creative.
 Instead of focusing on just the skirt, she checked out the accessories the girls wear.
+She checked out some silver jewellery online.
 She liked it and went about getting some to partner and style up her basic tees.
 She still fit in, but she kept her sense of self.

 More than Just Being Popular